NiloBaig/Monthly-Expense-Tracker/README.md

 ## DDD
 ## Metrics
 [SonarCube](https://sonarcloud.io/project/overview?id=NiloBaig_Monthly-Expense-Tracker) is used to inspect the code quality and security of codebase.
+It checked for bugs or vulnerabilities in the project, and provided recommendation to resolve the code smells.
 Below are the snippet of metrics:
 ![This is an image](https://github.com/NiloBaig/Monthly-Expense-Tracker/blob/main/Sonarcube2.PNG)
 ![This is an image](https://github.com/NiloBaig/Monthly-Expense-Tracker/blob/main/Sonarcube1.PNG)